vmarcinko/art-of-programming/markdowns/first.md

 ?

-No, it's not possible, because definition of SQL table prevents that.
+No, it's not possible, because definition of SQL table prevents such records.

 OK, so let's say that "car" table given above is created with following statement: